imaginestack/imaginestack-platform/README.md

 ### Elevate Your Enterprise

-ImagineKube isn't just a platform; it's a promise of excellence.
-Whether you're a developer seeking efficiency, an enterprise ready to conquer the cloud, or a visionary exploring the edge - ImagineKube is your partner in making the extraordinary a reality.
+ImagineStack isn't just a platform; it's a promise of excellence.
+Whether you're a developer seeking efficiency, an enterprise ready to conquer the cloud, or a visionary exploring the edge - ImagineStack is your partner in making the extraordinary a reality.

 ### Join the Cloud-Native Revolution

 Ready to explore a cloud-native universe filled with endless possibilities?
-[Embark on your ImagineKube journey today](https://imaginekube.com/) and discover the future of cloud-native innovation.
+[Embark on your ImagineStack journey today](https://imaginestack.io/) and discover the future of cloud-native innovation.

 ### Repository Structure